 - Geriatric nurse

-But how much will you earn in these job positions?
-It depends on which one you decide to apply for and how long you stay in it, but a nurse with an Associate Degree generally earns anywhere between $59,000 (with less than one year of experience) and over $70,000 (a minimum of 20 years under your belt).
+How much will you earn in these positions?
+It depends on which one you decide to apply for and how long you stay, but a nurse with an Associate Degree generally earns anywhere between $59,000 (with less than one year of experience) and over $70,000 (with a minimum of 20 years under your belt).